sahdoio/sahdoio/README.md

 Throughout my journey I have beem working with monitoring and maintenance of linux servers, also worked with server automation with Python and Bash Script.
 Currently I am specializing in PHP rest apis development.

-As a recent challenge I started to work on projects with Nodejs on the backend and React on the frontend.
+As a recent challenge as well I started to work on projects with Nodejs on the backend and React on the frontend.

 - 🔭 I’m currently working on:
     1. https://consumidor.quod.com.br